fractalmandala/brhatNew/src/routes/dhiti/travancore.md

 author: Kavita Krishna Meegama
 category: Svayambodha
 tags: history, rajya, tradition
 excerpt: "Śrī Padmanābhasvāmī Perumāḻ, the lord of Thiruvananthapuram, and the royal traditions associated with the region.
-It highlights the rich cultural heritage of Kerala, particularly the dance form of Mōhiniāṭṭam, taught by Guru Gopikā Varmā ji, a member of the Travancore Royal Family."
+It highlights the rich cultural heritage of Kerala, particularly the dance form of Mōhiniāṭṭam, taught by Guru Gopikā Varma ji, a member of the Travancore Royal Family."
 date: "2023-05-16"
 image: https://rnfvzaelmwbbvfbsppir.supabase.co/storage/v1/object/public/brhatwebsite/05dhiti/travancore.webp
 ---